episerver/content-delivery-js-sdk/src/@episerver/content-delivery/README.md

 # Episerver Content Delivery JavaScript SDK - Content Loader, Content Resolver and Site Loader

-SDK for loading and resolving content from an Episerver application running the [Content Delivery API](https://world.episerver.com/documentation/developer-guides/content-delivery-api/).
+SDK for loading and resolving content from an Episerver application running the [Content Delivery API](https://world.optimizely.com/documentation/developer-guides/content-delivery-api/).
 The SDK is written in TypeScript and includes types.

-Please visit [Episerver World](https://world.episerver.com/) for full documentation of the APIs.
+Please visit [Optimizely World](https://world.optimizely.com/) for full documentation of the APIs.

 > Note that this SDK requires you to use the flattened JSON format, see code example below how to configure the API to use this format.